 A beach wedding becomes memorable when it reflects your story, not a stock photo.

 The natural setting is already stunning.
 That’s the whole point.
 But relying on the ocean to do all the heavy lifting is exactly why so many beach weddings blur together in guests’ memories.
-According to Paradise Weddings, 75% of couples hosting destination weddings now prioritize unique venues like deserted beaches or beachfront villas over standard all-inclusive resort setups.
+As Paradise Weddings notes, 75% of couples hosting destination weddings now prioritize unique venues like deserted beaches or beachfront villas over standard all-inclusive resort setups.
 Couples are actively choosing to break the mold.

 A drum circle at sunset in Tulum hits differently than a generic Bluetooth speaker playing the same Spotify playlist.
 A catamaran exit in the Maldives tells a different story than tossing birdseed in a parking lot.
 The ideas below are built around that philosophy.